 Ms. Harris and I personally emailed one another several times prior to the parade because she wanted to be in the parade as a candidate.
 I repeatedly told her the rules and that neither she nor her opponents could be in the parade wearing campaign shirts or holding campaign signs.

-Within one hour after the parade began, I started receiving phone
+Within one hour after the parade began, I started receiving phone calls from both the Phillips and Pignatelli campaigns regarding the fact that Ms.

 After reading her Facebook page and watching the parade via PCTV it was clear that she had cheated the system and violated the rules of the parade.
 And, unfortunately for her hometown fire department, they signed a form as part of their parade registration saying they would not violate any rules.
 So now she has left her hometown fire department in the position of most likely sitting out next year's parade.